It sounds easy, and the best HR execs make it look easy too.

 - Average performance rating

 You would be surprised how many organisations are not tracking these metrics.
-When you’re working on your business case to support any new initiative, identify which of these metrics you hope to impact and to what extent the impact will affect the organizational metrics.
+When you’re working on your business case to support any new initiative, identify which of these metrics you hope to impact and to what extent the impact will affect the organisational metrics.
 More on that later.

 Key Customer Metrics